Tips & tricks for the NYC Marathon

-For the locals I recommend enough rest and a stress free week leading to the race.
+For the locals, I recommend enough rest and a stress-free week leading up to the race.
 Get good sleep days before the race—the night before the start isn’t as crucial as the nights leading up to it.
-We all want to be well rested on race day to run our best marathon possible.
+We all want to be well-rested on race day to run our best marathon possible.

-The NYC Marathon offers transportation to the start in Staten Island.
-Every year runners are debating if the should take the bus (From Manhattan or New Jersey) or the ferry (Downtown Manhattan).
+The NYC Marathon offers transportation to the starting line in Staten Island.
+Every year runners are debating whether they should take the bus (From Manhattan or New Jersey) or the ferry (Downtown Manhattan).
 Friends of mine experienced both options and were fine either way.
 It depends on where you’re located and if you’re okay being on a crowded ferry and lines before getting to the start.

-Whatever NYC start transportation you choose, the race organizer will make sure to get you to the start village on time – all three options are ideal.
+Whatever transportation you choose, the race organizer will make sure to get you to the start village on time – all three options are ideal.

 The NYC Marathon start village

 The NYC Marathon start village at Fort Wadsworth is impressive for its size, but it’s also cold.
 Remember, it’s November in NYC, so it can be freezing in the morning.

 One of my NYC Marathon tips and tricks is to bring layers of clothes to keep you warm.
 You will be waiting outside for hours, so even a blanket will be necessary.

 There will be coffee and water for the runners, but I recommend bringing your own breakfast which is absolutely allowed.